-If you want to go one step farther, or choose not to micro-chip, you could buy a personalized name tag and attach it to her collar.
-These vary is size, color and design.
+If you want to go one step farther, or choose not to microchip, you could buy a personalized name tag and attach it to her collar.
+These vary in size, color and design.
 Average cost for personalized tag is $10.
 Collar average cost is $2 to $5.

 NOTE: The costs listed are average.
 Depending on what part of the country you live in and where you buy from could make a difference in prices.
 Not everything listed here is an absolute requirement to take care of your cat.
 Shop around, make some things at home with items you already have, space out purchases and expenses so you’re not overwhelmed, look for specials – even vet offices have coupons on services (look in the telephone book).
 But once you have your bundle of joy bouncing around your house, you may actually find it difficult to control your spending as you spoil her rotten.